dpardo6/dpardo6/README.md

 Hello👋

 Currently an M3 at Rennaisance School of Medicine.
-Graduated from GaTech in BME.
+Studied Biomedical Engineering at GaTech.

 🌱 Currently interested/learning in how medicine and AI blend together in different ways.